You are currently viewing Goen Tshephu Ney, the Third Draphu Maratika of Guru Rinpoche

 Best Time to Visit Goen Tshephu

 Any time of the year is suitable for a pilgrimage to Goen Tshephu Ney.
 Going on a pilgrimage during the summer months is possible, but it is not usually recommended because the weather in the hilly countryside is unpredictable and changes rapidly.
 Winters are bitterly cold, and some routes are closed due to severe snowfall, making travel extremely hazardous.
 As a result, early spring (March, April, May) and autumn (late September, October, and November) are the safest times to visit Goen Tshephu Ney.
+You can visit many major pilgrimage sites of Punakha with the Bhutan Pilgrimage Package.

 You can contact Lam Chhimi Nidup at 17421897 or the site manager, Tshokey Dorji at 17705802.